askerlee/segtran/README.md

 ### Datasets

-The `refuge` datasets, i.e., the `train`, `valid`, `test` splits of refuge, can be downloaded from [https://refuge.grand-challenge.org/Download/](https://refuge.grand-challenge.org/Download/) (after registration).
+The `fundus` datasets, i.e., the `train`, `valid`, `test` splits of fundus, can be downloaded from [https://refuge.grand-challenge.org/Download/](https://refuge.grand-challenge.org/Download/) (after registration).
 The `RIM-One` and `Drishti-GS` (not used for DA) datasets can be downloaded from [http://medimrg.webs.ull.es/research/retinal-imaging/rim-one/](http://medimrg.webs.ull.es/research/retinal-imaging/rim-one/) and [https://cvit.iiit.ac.in/projects/mip/drishti-gs/mip-dataset2/Home.php](https://cvit.iiit.ac.in/projects/mip/drishti-gs/mip-dataset2/Home.php), respectively.

 For your convenience, the preprocessed Drishti images and masks can be downloaded here: